Experienced San Diego Unpaid Overtime Attorney Ready To Help You

 Working overtime is a source of livelihood for many Americans.
 Unfortunately, that extra work is not always properly compensated.
 All too often, employers try to exploit their employees by withholding or refusing to pay for overtime hours worked.
 You don’t have to submit to this kind of exploitation, and you shouldn’t.
-The John W. Dalton Law Offices can help you recover every penny your hard work is worth under federal overtime pay law and California overtime pay law.
+The John W. Dalton Law Office can help you recover every penny your hard work is worth under federal overtime pay law and California overtime pay law.
 John Dalton is a former CIA officer and he has over 25 years of experience as a lawyer.
 You are in good hands with him.

 Employees’ Legal Rights to Overtime Pay